mari1647iv/personal-efficiency-helper/README.md

 ## About <a name = "about"></a>

 The assistant to improve your personal efficiency on the daily basis.
 Current application version contains concentration keeper, playlists for productive work, personal efficiency hacks, and recommendations.
-ToDo planner, habits tracker, and personal statistics are planned for development.
+ToDo planner, habits tracker, and personal statistics are planned for the future development.

 * Client: Typescript+React
 * Server: Express.js, PostgreSQL